Dafloresdiaz/25-Min.-App-for-iOS/README.md

 ---
 # License IMPORTANT! :copyright:
 * Copyright (c) 2020 Daniel Flores <dafloresdiaz@gmail.com>
-* Permission is free of charge, to any person obtaining this software and associated documentation files, to deal in the Software without restriction, including without limitation the rights to use it and with the limitation of publish, distribute, sublicense, and/or sell copies of the Software
+* Permission is free of charge, to any person obtaining this software and associated documentation files, to deal in the Software without restriction, including without limitation the rights to use it and with the limitation of publishing, distribute, sublicense, and/or sell copies of the Software